-As a result, "gateway" underlying EBITDA was not achieved.
-Accordingly, the Board did not award the CFO, the COO and CLO any short-term incentive on the basis that the "gateway measure" was not achieved.
+As the "gateway" EBITDA was not achieved, the Board did not award the CFO, the COO or the CLO any short-term incentive for FY24.

 Statutory performance indicators

 Figure 2 below shows measures of the Group's financial performance over the last five years as required by the Corporations Act.